mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 may automatically choose TAS Membership as one of their Benefits.
-In addition, the value of any material Benefit received (e.g., Gun, Blade, Implant) may be up to twice the value listed in the Benefit’s description.
+In addition, the value of any material Benefit received (e.g., Gun, Blade, Implant) may be up to twice the value listed in the Benefit's description.
 The Traveller also receives SOC+2 from having served in the most hallowed and decorated service of the Imperial military forces.

 Imperial Military Forces

-_Pax Imperii_ is the Imperial family’s 10,000-ton yacht.
+_Pax Imperii_ is the Imperial family's 10,000-ton yacht.
 This spacecraft is one of a kind and serves as both a luxurious conveyance for the Emperor and a mobile platform to travel with friends, fellow heads of state